 Give structure and purpose to your ideas by following these social media marketing best practices:

 Best times and days to post on social media

 These times are in Eastern Standard Time (EST).
 You’ll need to convert them to the timezone of your audience.

 When to start talking about the upcoming holidays

-While planning can start 3-6 months in advance, the moment you begin communicating with your audience is pretty standard.
+While planning can start 3-6 months in advance, the moment you fire up your Black Friday marketing and begin communicating with your audience is pretty standard.